 There is fake therianthropy, done with glamour, ectoplastic costuming, or seemings, not real shapeshifting, but true therianthropy is a true shapeshifting: that is, the magic does not sustain an illusion of the animal form.
-It but makes an actual change of form.
+Rather, it makes an actual change of form.
 There is no magic running while the therianthrope is in animal form.
 The new shape is completely real, down to metabolism and neural anatomy.

 All that detailed genetic information has to come from somewhere.
 That means the therianthropist is "hacking into" the Oversoul of the animal form, painful and harmful to the Oversoul unless the access is given freely.
 Outside totemic relationships, it generally isn't, not to humans.
 The werewolf curse, after over-hunting and creating Dog, is humanity's third crime against Wolf.
 (But note there are werewolves who are not accursed, like the Irish wulver and the Italian benandante.)

 The therianthropist is not necessarily the therianthrope.
 That is, the person casting the shape-changing spell is not necessarily the person who changes shape.
 You can be changed by a third party, as in the curse example.

 Therianthropy is not a "transubstantiation" because the other, human form is still latent in the therianthrope, available for the return transformation.